-Given the cost and resource advantages of cloud-based applications and platforms, many small businesses are turning to cloud-based phone systems as viable solutions for communication.
+Given the cost and resource advantages of cloud-based applications and platforms, many small businesses are turning to cloud-based business phone systems as viable solutions for communication.
 Voice over Internet Protocol (VoIP) technology refers to a series of transmission capabilities that make vocal communication over the Internet possible.
-Hosted Voice is a service that combines VoIP with a cloud-hosted Private Branch Exchange (PBX), creating a powerful business communication system.
+Hosted Voice is a service that combines VoIP with a cloud-hosted Private Branch Exchange (hosted PBX), creating a powerful business communication system.
 Hosted Voice offers businesses of all sizes the productivity and mobility features and benefits that are unparalleled by traditional phones.

 Implementing a Hosted Voice system eliminates the pressures and costs of managing and maintaining a PBX, while giving your employees enterprise-grade features.
-In addition to commonplace features like voicemail, call waiting, toll-free numbers, and call forwarding, VoIP systems support visual voicemail (voicemail to email transcription), simultaneous and sequential ring, audio conferencing, auto attendant, and call recording.
+In addition to commonplace features like voicemail, call waiting, toll-free numbers, and call forwarding, VoIP phone systems support visual voicemail (voicemail to email transcription), simultaneous and sequential ring, audio conferencing, auto attendant, and call recording.

 Reliability.
-A common fear about switching to VoIP is reliability and vendor dependency.
+A common fear about switching to VoIP phone services is reliability and vendor dependency.
 The MegaPath voice platform achieves 99.999% availability, providing customers with the highest level of uptime in the industry.
 MegaPath also eliminates any fear of vendor dependency by offering an intuitive portal for users and administrators, as well as free, customizable user and admin training.

 In case of power outage or loss of Internet connectivity, voice administrators and employees can use their smart phone or any browser to manage call routing.
 With a single click in a Web portal, users can make or take calls using a mobile device.
 Calls appear to originate from the VoIP number, and all calls are routed through the Hosted Voice interface.

 Cost.
-VoIP is a winner when it comes to cost.
-With its subscription-based cost model, VoIP allows businesses to purchase only what they actually need, allowing them to allocate funds normally spent on traditional phone expenses to other aspects of their business.
-Whereas traditional phone packages require businesses to manage separate networks and hardware for voice and data, VoIP runs on the same network as data.
+Business VoIP is a winner when it comes to cost.
+With its subscription-based cost model, hosted VoIP allows businesses to purchase only what they actually need, allowing them to allocate funds normally spent on traditional phone expenses to other aspects of their business.
+Whereas traditional business phone packages require businesses to manage separate networks and hardware for voice and data, VoIP runs on the same network as data.
 This brings cost savings and streamlined management, while efficiently delivering reliable communications.

 Most customers actually experience considerable cost savings – as much as 50% – when switching from a traditional phone system.
 Our business customers also tell us that adopting VoIP increases employee productivity, efficiency, and collaboration.